 It is one of the most comfortable low-volume shoes available.
 Getting the right fit means you can wear it for all-day climbs without any issues.

-It can be a good option for beginners as well as experienced climbers.
+These can perform good as beginner climbing shoes and work well for many experienced climbers.
 Its slim shape makes it a great option for narrow and flat feet.

 Pros